ghada233/Computer-Graphics-Project-seen/README.md

 to the spheres, and light/light reflection tomake some photorealismto the graphic. :earth_africa:

-2.Sample output
+2. Sample output
 ----------------------------------------------------------------
 ![Picture1](https://user-images.githubusercontent.com/70041510/185125558-eb6d26c6-8e35-4001-8ba8-c8acc186373f.png)

-3.Requirements our project :round_pushpin:
+3. Requirements our project :round_pushpin:
 ----------------------------------------------------------------
 > Important Elements:
 Your project should contain at least one instance of each topic covered during the labs: